Licensing laws are safety measures proven to promote safe gun ownership and reduce gun deaths.

 - Hands-on testing, including firing testing, to demonstrate safe use of firearms.

 - Renewal process includes background check and testing as described above (Massachusetts).

-- License is subject to clear and mandatory revocation and firearm relinquishment requirements in cases where licensee becomes a prohibited purchaser (Connecticut, D.C., Hawaii, Illinois, Massachusetts, New Jersey — all firearms; Iowa also provides for revocation under these circumstances, but only for handgun licenses), or fails to comply with applicable federal, state and local firearms laws.
+- License is subject to clear and mandatory revocation and firearm relinquishment requirements in cases where licensee becomes a prohibited purchaser (Connecticut, D.C., Hawaii, Illinois, Massachusetts, New Jersey — all firearms), or fails to comply with applicable federal, state and local firearms laws.

 - Fee for license is set at a level sufficient to cover administrative costs associated with licensing system.